Bob Iger: The Walt Disney Company

-Iger's contract as Disney's chairman and CEO was originally planned to run until June 30, 2018; however, in March 2017, Disney announced that it was extending Iger's term to July 2, 2019, and said he would serve as a consultant for the following three years.
+Iger's contract as Disney's chairman and CEO was originally planned to run until June 30, 2018.
+In March 2017, Disney extended Iger's term to July 2, 2019, and said he would be a consultant for the following three years.
 In December 2017, Disney extended Iger's contract through 2021.

-In July 2018, under Iger's leadership, Disney and 21st Century Fox shareholders approved a deal to allow Disney to purchase Fox assets.
+In July 2018, Disney and 21st Century Fox shareholders approved a deal to allow Disney to purchase Fox assets.
 The deal was finalized in March 2019.
 In April 2019, it was announced that Iger would depart from his position as CEO and chairman of Disney when his contract expired in 2021.
-Iger resigned from Apple's board of directors on September 10, 2019, in order to avoid a conflict of interest as Disney and Apple prepared to launch competing streaming services Disney+ and Apple TV+.
+Iger resigned from Apple's board of directors on September 10, 2019, to avoid a conflict of interest as Disney and Apple prepared to launch competing streaming services Disney+ and Apple TV+.
+In September 2019, Iger released his memoir The Ride of a Lifetime.

-In September 2019, Iger released his New York Times Best Seller, The Ride of a Lifetime, which includes Iger's years-long efforts to open Shanghai Disneyland Park; he traveled to China 40 times over 18 years for the project.

 In 2020, Iger announced his intention to retire.
-On February 25 that year, the board of directors named Bob Chapek – then-chairman of Disney Parks, Experiences and Products – the new chief executive, while appointing Iger executive chairman (an ad hoc post) to oversee the transition.
-In April however, the board unexpectedly extended Iger's mandate until the end of 2021, so he could guide Chapek and the company's senior management through the early COVID-19 pandemic.
-On December 31, 2021, Iger stepped down completely and was succeeded by Susan Arnold as chair of the board.

-However, on November 20, 2022, Iger replaced Chapek, reprising as the CEO.
-Iger agreed to hold the post for two years while looking for a successor that will lead the company.
+On February 25, the board of directors named Bob Chapek – then-chairman of Disney Parks, Experiences and Products – the new chief executive, while appointing Iger executive chairman (an ad hoc post) to oversee the transition.
+In April, the board unexpectedly extended Iger's mandate until the end of 2021 due to the COVID-19 pandemic.
+On December 31, 2021, Iger stepped down and was succeeded by Susan Arnold as chair of the board.
+On November 20, 2022, Chapek was ousted by the Disney board with Iger reinstated as CEO.
+At the time of his rejoining Disney, Iger initially agreed to hold the post for two years while looking for a successor.
+On July 12, 2023, Iger and Disney extended the contract until the end of 2026.
+Iger's 2023 pay package included a base salary of $865,385, stock awards of $16.1 million, $10 million in stock option awards, $2.1 million in performance-based compensation, and $2.48 million in other compensation, leading to a total pay award of $31.6 million according to Disney's annual proxy statement.
+During Iger's second tenure, Disney's share price has remained substantially below record heights in 2021 under Chapek, despite streaming becoming profitable and strong theme park performance.
+Disney's share price has increased just 22% under Iger's second tenure versus 68% for the S&P 500.